Dubrajpur (community development block): Backward Regions Grant Fund

 Birbhum district is listed as a backward region and receives financial support from the Backward Regions Grant Fund.
 The fund, created by the Government of India, is designed to redress regional imbalances in development.
 As of 2012, 272 districts across the country were listed under this scheme.
 The list includes 11 districts of West Bengal.

 Transport

 Dubrajpur CD block has 10 originating/ terminating bus routes.

 The Andal-Sainthia branch line passes through this block.
 There are stations at Dubrajpur and Chinpai railway station.

 NH 14, running from Morgram (in Murshidabad district) to Kharagpur (in Paschim Medinipur district) and SH 14, running from Dubrajpur to Betai (in Nadia district), pass through this block.
 Portions of these highways were earlier part of Panagarh-Morgram Highway.

 Culture

-Bakreshwar is a Shakti Peetha and a popular pilgrimage centre.
+Bakreshwar is a Shakta pitha and a popular pilgrimage centre.
 It has eight hot springs.
 A fair is organised at Bakreswar on the eve of Siva Chaturdashi in the month of Falgun (February–March).
 The fair lasts for 8 days.